AlexanderZharyuk/password_manager/README.md

-# password_manager
+# password_manager 1.0

 A simple gui password manager.
+This app so easy and isn't a secure application.
+Just learning.